1. Introduction

 3.1 Implementation Overview

 The user sign-up and passkey append process consists of a series of coordinated interactions between your application’s frontend and backend, your authentication system, and Corbado’s APIs.
-Here’s a high-level overview of the flow: In the following sections, we will explain each step in detail.
+Here’s a high-level overview of the flow:

 3.2 Web UI Component Integration